-However, no serif font represents the letters a, g, j, and q in the forms they are more commonly taught in the primary grades: a, q, g, g, and g.
+However, no serif font represents the letters a, g, j, and q in the forms they are more commonly taught in the primary grades: a, a, g, j, and q.
 In fact, any font that represents one of these letters as they are typically taught represents other letters in a less typical form.
 Given that no font fulfilled all of these practical considerations, we opted for the Rockwell font, which is similar to the more familiar Times New Roman but has slightly thicker serifs and a more typical form of lower-case G (see Table 1.4).